Inside the Golden Globe Awards

 Your application was considered by the Hollywood Foreign Press Association’s Credential Committee, which examined the journalistic work you provided.

-Their recommendation were forwarded to the HFPA’s Board of Directors for final approval, and I am plaeased to inform you that you’ve been accepted as a part of our inaugural calss of new voters for the upcoming 80th Golden Globe Awards.
+Their recommendation were forwarded to the HFPA’s Board of Directors for final approval, and I am pleased to inform you that you’ve been accepted as a part of our inaugural class of new voters for the upcoming 80th Golden Globe Awards.
 Congratulations!

 Disbelief and joy hit me at once.
 I was one of the first 100 or so people chosen to expand the Hollywood Foreign Press Association’s 97-member voting body for the Golden Globes.
 It felt surreal, but I knew one thing for certain: I had to share it.